Gradiant/elg_TwilBERT/Readme.md

 - Gonzalez, Jose Angel, Lluís-F. Hurtado, and Ferran Pla.
 "TWilBert: Pre-trained deep bidirectional transformers for Spanish Twitter."
 Neurocomputing 426 (2021): 58-69.

+The license of the original work is BSD 4-Clause License.